 - Plugging a noodle into a filled slot will automatically make blender try to move the existing connection to a suitable unfilled slot.

-- CTRL + SHIFT + LMB will connect a viewer node to selected one (only compositor and Cycles Nodes, if you have activated the Node Wrangler)
+- CTRL + SHIFT + LMB will connect a viewer node to a selected one (only compositor and Cycles Nodes if you have activated the Node Wrangler)

 - CRTL + G will group all selected nodes.
 This way you can clean up the node tree and also insert them at a different place with the same functionalities.